Lesser Known Menopause Symptoms

 - Bloating: During perimenopause and early menopause, flagging hormones can create bloating.
 This often disappears when levels permanently stabilize.

-- Urinary and fecal incontinence or frequent urination: Significant changes to pelvic muscles damaged or weakened during childbirth, or waning estrogen can prompt more bathroom visits.
+- Urinary and fecal incontinence or frequent urination: Waning estrogen or significant changes to pelvic muscles damaged or weakened during childbirth can prompt more bathroom visits.

 - Headaches or migraines: If women experienced headaches before and during menstruation, this may continue throughout perimenopause and menopause.
 These often decrease or completely disappear after menopause.